- Argument mining provides algorithms for automatically extracting argument structures from monological text and from transcripts of dialogue

 - Members of the group have founded a series of workshops dedicated to Argument Mining, with editions at ACL in 2014, NAACL in 2015, and chaired by us in 2016 at ACL.

-- Members of the group also co-delivered tutorials on Argument Mining at IJCAI 2016 and ACL 2016.
+- Members of the group also co-delivered tutorials on Argument Mining at IJCAI 2016 and ACL 2016 and will deliver a course on the topic at ESSLLI 2017.

 Argument visualisation and analysis